birotaio/mongodb-gcs-backup/README.md

       kubectl create secret generic mongodb-gcs-backup \
       --from-file=credentials.json=/path/to/your/key.json

 Then you will need to specify this secret name via the `--set secretName=<your_secret_name>` argument to the `helm install` command or by specifying it directly in your `values.yaml` file (by default, the secret name is set to `mongodb-gcs-backup`).
-The key file will be mounted mounted by default under `/secrets/gcp/credentials.json` and the `GCS_KEY_FILE_PATH` variable should point to it.
+The key file will be mounted by default under `/secrets/gcp/credentials.json` and the `GCS_KEY_FILE_PATH` variable should point to it.